Welcome to the Writing Center!

 Students can schedule a 45-minute session online at http://uwconline.iupui.edu, by stopping by one of our locations or by calling us at 317-274-2049.
-When scheduling online, please note that graduate students must work only with faculty consultants.

 - Students may have one appointment per day, 3 appointments per week.
 This applies across locations.
 A student cannot have a session in the library in the morning and another session in Cavanaugh in the afternoon.
 We reserve the right to cancel any scheduled sessions that exceed these limits.

 - Institutional agreements prohibit us from working with students on assignments for classes at other universities.
 Even if you are a registered IUPUI student, you will need to use Ivy Tech resources if you are working on writing for an Ivy Tech class.

 To better serve the IUPUI community, the UWC offers two convenient locations: Cavanaugh 427 and University Library 2125.
 Both centers are staffed with the same experienced faculty and student consultants.
 University Writing Center hours vary from semester to semester.
 Online sessions are available by appointment.
 See the Zonline page for more information.